Italy - Factors to watch on Aug. 2

 Bourse After Hours market closed.

+(*) French bank Credit Agricole confirmed to the Italian authorities on Tuesday that it was still interested in acquiring three small regional banks, a deal previously expected to be closed this week.
+The deadline has been moved to September 15.

-Vivendi has proposed amendments to how it plans to reduce its position of influence at Italian broadcaster Mediaset , Italy's communications watchdog AGCOM said on Tuesday, adding that further talks were necessary in order to have more details on how Vivendi intends to "structurally" change its position in Mediaset.
+Vivendi has proposed amendments to how it plans to reduce its position of influence at Italian broadcaster Mediaset , Italy's communications watchdog AGCOM said on Tuesday, adding that further talks were needed to have more details on how Vivendi intends to "structurally" change its position in Mediaset.

-Vivendi's proposal to limit its voting rights at Mediaset to 9.9 percent was not sufficient in itself to allay regulator concerns if the French media group retained a significant influence at the Italian broadcaster, a source close to the matter said on Tuesday.
+Vivendi's proposal to limit its voting rights at Mediaset to 9.9 percent is not sufficient in itself to allay regulator concerns if the French media group retains a significant influence at the Italian broadcaster, a source close to the matter said on Tuesday.

-The source added that Vivendi's plan to place a stake of 20 percent in Mediaset in a blind trust was seen as a good solution as long as those shares can never be used by the French group to vote at shareholder meetings.
+The source added that Vivendi's plan to place a stake of 20 percent in Mediaset in a blind trust was seen as a good solution as long as those shares could never be used by the French group to vote at shareholder meetings.

+Italy's top insurer said on Wednesday its operating profit in the first half rose 4.1 percent to beat expectations, boosted by its non-life business.

 France and Italy want to find a solution for Italian shipbuilder Fincantieri blocked takeover bid for STX France shipyards by Sept.
 27, French Finance Minister Bruno Le Maire said on Tuesday.